bvssvni/blender-rpg/README.md

     cd ../../Applications/blender.app/Contents/MacOS
     ./blender

-Some useful functions:
+Some useful functions for debugging:

     dir(obj)    Prints out functions and properties of object or module.

     print(msg)  Prints out a message to the console.

-    bge.logic.getCurrentController()
-                Gets the controller that